stephankok/progproject/REPORT.md

 I created a class FirebaseConnector to get, update or change information on the database.
 Since the root of firebase is already a singleton, this class doesn't have to be a singleton.
 A refference to an TextView is given to display errors.
 Firebase will validate all the input given by the users.
 Since conencecting to firebase takes time, some validation is done on the app.

 #### Activities
-- Main
+- MainActivity
-- Inlog
+- LoginActivity
-- Admin
+- AdminActivity
-- Contact
+- ContactActivity
-- Account
+- UserAccountActivity
-- Splash
+- SplashActivity
-- Mega Chat
+- MegaChatActivity

 #### Adapters
-- Chat
+- ChatAdapter
-- Users
+- UserTrainingAdapter
-- Admin
+- EditTrainingAdapter
-- FragmentInlog
+- FragmentInlogAdapter

 #### Fragments
-- Forgot password
+- ForgotPasswordFragment
-- Login
+- LoginFragment
-- Register
+- RegisterFragment

 #### Helpers
-- Calendar Picker
+- CalendarPicker
 - FirebaseConnector

 #### Modules
 - Training
-- Message
+- MegaChatMessage

-Clearly describe challenges that your have met during development.
-Document all important changes that your have made with regard to your design document (from the PROCESS.md).
-Here, we can see how much you have learned in the past month.
-Api, opslaan, verwerken

 ### challenges
 De club heeft zijn eigen server, ik wou een eigen api maken om te communiceren tussen de server en de app.
 Dit is helaas niet gelukt omdat dit te veel tijd zou kosten.
 In plaats hiervan heb ik firebase gebruikt.
 Firebase had ook zijn eigen valkuilen, zo bleek het net overgenomen te zijn door google.
 Dit zorgde ervoor dat heel veel sintax veranderd was en niet meer klopte met wat online te vinden was.